FCFS-Official/fcfs/README.md

 ---

+## 🤝 Contributing
+Want to help improve FCFS resources?
+Please review the [CONTRIBUTING.md](CONTRIBUTING.md) guide for instructions on reporting issues, suggesting updates, or submitting translations.

+---

 ## 📜 License
 All official documents are published by the **FCFS Federation**.
 Reproduction and distribution allowed **only for non-commercial, educational, and sporting purposes** with proper attribution.